Artur Barrio: Interpretation of work

 Artur Barrio does not see his work as the creation of a finished product.
 He is an interactive artist; he creates the situation where people interact with and react to artifacts that Barrio has put in place.
 One of his best known such works, Situação T/T1, (Unfolding of the Body Situation), was titled literally as a situation, not just a stagnant piece of art.
 In this work Barrio constructed "bloody packages" and tied them loosely.
 He then strategically placed these "blood-stained rags (trouxas ensanguentadas) in a park to provoke public reactions before police arrived."

 Barrio has always pushed the boundaries of what materials can be used in the production of art.
-He has used a variety of perishable materials like blood, nails, saliva, hair, urine, excrement, bones, toilet paper, tampons, used cotton, film negatives and other items.
+He has used a variety of perishable materials like blood, nails, saliva, hair, urine, excrement, bones, toilet paper, tampons, used cotton, film negatives, and other similar items.
 He defends using such materials with his idea that "expensive materials are being imposed by an aesthetic thought of an elite that thinks from the top to the bottom."

-Barrio has no interest in the preservation of his pieces since the art he is interested in is the experience of creating the art and the experience of interacting with art.
+Barrio has no interest in the preservation of his pieces since the art he is interested in is the experience of creating art and the experience of interacting with art.
 To Barrio, the artifacts that are used to create these experiences are not the art and do not need to be preserved.

 Legacy

 Artur Barrio has become more accepting of the greater art community.
 His work (or replicas created as examples of his work) is now exhibited with increasing frequency.
 However, his attitude is not the main reason that Artur Barrio is now working within the larger established art community.
 The greater change was not in Artur Barrio but rather in the art word itself.
 Barrio still “views curators and institutions … as completely superfluous to requirements for works of art and exhibitions.
-In his eyes curators are reduced to the role of logistics co-ordinators and as such, the institution in turn becomes no more than a (temporary) channel for his work.”
-However it is because of the work of Artur Barrio and many artists like him that Conceptual art and the use of untraditional media in art has become acceptable.
+In his eyes curators are reduced to the role of logistics co-ordinators, and, as such, the institution in turn becomes no more than a (temporary) channel for his work.”
+However, it is because of the work of Artur Barrio and many artists like him that Conceptual art and the use of untraditional media in art has become acceptable.

 Barrio now exhibits his work internationally.